colemickens/platform2-sommelier/power_manager/docs/power_buttons.md

 turns the screen back on.

-If the power button is held for a half second or longer before being released, the screen remains on and a power menu with `Sign out` and `Power off` options is displayed.
+If the power button is held for a half second or longer before being released, the screen remains on and a power menu with `Power off`, `Sign out`, `Lock screen` and `Feedback` options is displayed.
 The power button may be tapped again to dismiss the menu.
+Note that the options shown might differ based on the user session state.
+For example, if the device is already locked, options will not include `Lock screen`.

 If the user holds the power button for an additional 650 milliseconds while the menu is displayed, a cancellable pre-shutdown animation begins in which the